rxt1077/MeshMon/README.md

 [![MeshMon Introduction](https://img.youtube.com/vi/A3SJ4UDrEVg/maxresdefault.jpg)](https://youtu.be/A3SJ4UDrEVg)

-A [re-frame](https://github.com/day8/re-frame) application designed to view packets from a [Meshtastic](https://meshtastic.org/) node.
+A [re-frame](https://github.com/day8/re-frame) application designed to visualize from a [Meshtastic](https://meshtastic.org/) node.
-MeshMon allows you to see how a Meshtastic network changes over time with a simple packets view as well as a map view of the detected nodes.
+MeshMon allows you to see how a Meshtastic network changes over time with a simple packets view as well as a nodes list, map view, and chat view.
-Text messages are shown at the bottom of the Nodes view.
+The nodes lists and chat link to the individual packets that were used to garner that data.

+A simple Python script is used to gather packets (currently only position, telemetry, nodeinfo, and text) and save them to an sqlite3 database.
+A basic Python Flask app is used to provide a JSON API to access the packets.

+I have read the docs and agree that protobufs are fantastic for over-the-wire and live applications, but when querying and sorting historical packets are your goal you can't really beat SQL.
+The existing web interface is also excellent, but it is geared towards configuring and using Meshtastic nodes in a live environment.
-MeshMon focuses on analysis of data _after_ it has been collected and is not focused on being run live.
+MeshMon focuses on analysis of data _after_ it has been collected and is not focused on being run live or performing any live interactions.

 ## Getting Started